 3. How to Get to Fushimi Inari-Taisha Shrine from Kyoto Station

-You can get to Fushimi Inari-Taisha Shrine from JR Kyoto Station.
+You can get to Fushimi Inari-Taisha Shrine from JR Kyoto Station (opens in new tab).

-• Inside the station, go to the Nara Line platform in JR Kyoto Station.
+- Inside the station, go to the Nara Line platform in JR Kyoto Station.

-• Take the local train from platform 8, 9 or 10 (WARNING: Express trains do not stop at Inari Station).
+- Take the local train from platform 8, 9 or 10 (WARNING: Express trains do not stop at Inari Station).

-• Inari Station is two stops away from the JR Kyoto Station (about 5 minutes).
+- Inari Station (opens in new tab) is two stops away from the JR Kyoto Station (about 5 minutes).

-• After passing the ticket gate, you will see Fushimi Inari Shrine right in front of you.
+- After passing the ticket gate, you will see Fushimi Inari Shrine right in front of you.
 Enjoy your visit!

-• Follow the signs to the entrance of Fushimi Inari-Taisha Shrine.
+- Follow the signs to the entrance of Fushimi Inari-Taisha Shrine.

 If you have purchased a JR Rail Pass, you are able to use on this journey.
 Alternatively, you can use a prepaid IC Card, such as ICOCA or Suica.